 - B. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects a competent understand of: - 1.
 The use of the computer as a graphic tool. - 2.
-Digital drawing and layout software - 3.
-Design processes and techniques - 4.
-Saving, filing and printing procedures - 5.
-Terminology of digital publishing as it pertains to the graphic arts industry. - C. Academic Integrity: It is the aim of the Graphic Arts faculty to foster a spirit of complete honesty and high standard of integrity.
+Design, mechanical and production process - 3.
+A variety of imaging techniques and processes - 4.
+Saving, filing, and printing procedures - 5.
+Terminology as it pertains to the graphic arts industry - 6.
+Organizational skills and documentation - 7.
+Leadership - 8.
+Advertising plan - C. Academic Integrity: It is the aim of the Graphic Arts faculty to foster a spirit of complete honesty and high standard of integrity.
 The attempt of any student to present his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a serious offense and renders the offender liable to serious consequences, possibly suspension.
 Students should refer to the SPC General Catalog policy regarding consequences for cheating and plagiarism (see "Academic Integrity" and "Student Conduct" sections of the college catalog.)
 At times, working with other students is encouraged for some assignments and meets SCANS competencies C-9 through C-14.
 If you have any questions as to whether you may work with other students on any assignments ASK YOUR INSTRUCTOR. - D. SCANS and Foundation Skills.
-This course contains the following SCANS competencies: C-1, C-3, C-4, C-5, C-6, C-7, C-8, C-9, C-10, C-11, C-12, C-13, C-14, C-15, C-16, C-17, C-18, C-19, C-20.
+This course contains the following SCANS competencies: C-1, C-3,

+C-4, C-5, C-6, C-7, C-8, C-9, C-10, C-11, C-12, C-13, C-14, C-15, C-16, C-17, C-18, C-19, C-20.
 The following Foundations skills apply to this course: F-1, F-2, F-3, F-4, F-5, F-6, F-7, F-8, F-9, F-10, F-11, F-12, F-13, F-14, F-15, F-16, F-17.
 Definition and explanation of scans and foundation skills included at the end of syllabus.